 Some often-seen species are:

 And many others.
 See a full list on British Garden Birds.

 Attract with a bird feeder

 Nothing attracts animals, as well as food, does.
 Feeding birds year-round will make them stay with you.
 Avoid wheat unless you want pigeons (most gardeners don’t)!
 A mixture of seeds including millet, sunflower and hemp will attach many of the more colourful specimens, like tits and even bullfinches.

 Fat balls are especially useful in the winter months as the high energy content will help your feathered friends resist the cold.
 Buy these in any garden centre, most DIY stores, or make your own.

 You can easily make your own bird feeder with recycled materials.
 Here is a quick guide.

 - Find an unused container.
 A plastic cup might do just fine, but if you want your feeder to last, you might need something more durable.
-An empty metal paint can would do the trick just fine.
+Empty metal paint can do the trick just fine.

 - Attach an unused stick.
 Birds will find it hard to land on the box and eat.
 If they’re hungry, they’ll find a way anyhow, but to make them comfortable, you can attach a wooden stick to the opening of the paint box.
 You can use packing tape to mount it securely in place.